kamilazdybal/kamilazdybal.github.io/_posts/2023-05-11-how-to-complete-a-PhD.md

 ### My last two cents

-Remember that no Ph.D. student is a perfect student, and also no advisor is a perfect advisor!
+Remember that no Ph.D. student is a perfect student but also no advisor is a perfect advisor!
 Accept that you'll make mistakes or fall behind, and accept that other times your advisor will make mistakes or fall behind.
 But there's many things that you have control over in your Ph.D. journey.
 You can improve your experience enormously with the ideas that I gathered here.

 Good luck!